 Just i need some clarification.
 Is there any different form compilation is for Intel ATOM processor?
 Its same like all other intel processors right? or it has any different type of compilation should be followed for Intel atom processor?

 I had been working on a CPP code for sometime now, without being aware that some parts of its code, especially security related were not being compiled.
 Problem was like my product did not work for SSL mode.
 On analysis, I found that some part of CPP codes inside a switch(ENABLE_SSL_LIBRARY)were not getting compiled at all.
 And also that this gets set when we do newgrp crypto command on the box.
 This left me without lots of doubts.
 I wanted to understand how these switches work and if this switch was propreitary to my code or something related to Linux.

+My questions now are: 1.
+Switches like the one mentioned above, are they user defined, for my particular code or are they related to Linux/GCC or makefiles?
 2.If a user can define such switches to control code compilation, then need to know the concepts/procedures behind it.
 How is it done ?

 Kindly excuse if these are very very basic.
 But since I could not get proper stuffs on google, I thought I should ask some experts here who could either explain me or point me to appropriate resources (links of articles / tutorials)

 This morning when attempting to upgrade (aptitude update; followed by aptitude safe-upgrade) my system I started receiving the following error:

 Preconfiguring packages ...
 (Reading database ... dpkg: unrecoverable fatal error, aborting: unable to open files list file for package `apache2-doc': Stale NFS file handle E: Sub-process /usr/bin/dpkg returned an error code (2) A package failed to install.
 Trying to recover: